-Price Appliance Repair performs refrigerator repair service in CITY, including services to fix broken ice makers.
+Price Appliance Repair performs refrigerator repair service in Alabama, including services to fix broken ice makers.
 Learn about common ice maker problems below:

 Ice makers are possibly one of the most convenient inventions ever.
 This is a little luxury most people certainly not appreciate.
 Ice makers are relatively simple machines that do not have a lot of complicated parts that can cause problems.